Handling errors

 }

-Checking the response.ok and response.status properties is a good practice handle errors.
-A common strategy is to first check status codes that require specific logic, depending on your application, and throwing other errors a global error handler.
+handle errors.
+A common strategy is to first check status codes that require specific logic, if any, and throwing

 if (response.status === 401) {